Quick Start

 run:

-- A Llama model will be saved in Hugging Face format to
+- The trained model will be saved in

 with your own W&B entity name.
-If you don't want to use W&B, just remove this section. - Adjust the number of sequences per GPU based on GPU memory.
-For SmolLM2-135M and an A100-80GB, a
+If you don't want to use W&B, just ignore this section. - Adjust the number of sequences per GPU based on GPU memory.
+For SmolLM2-135M at 1024 sequenced length and a 80GB GPU, a

 micro_batch_size